Articling in Toronto

 During the course of the articling term, students and their COPE 343 representative negotiate with the firm for the renewal of the collective agreement.

-We hire articling students in accordance with the recruitment rules and guidelines of the Law Society of Ontario.
+We hire articling students in accordance with the recruitment procedures set out by the Law Society of Ontario.
 Please check the LSO website for information regarding application deadlines, the scheduling of interviews and the timing of offers of employment.

-Law students who wish to apply for an articling position in Toronto should send an application to the attention of Vanessa Payne.
-Applications are accepted by email to: labourlaw @ goldblattpartners dot com.
-As of May 27th, we will also accept applications on the viLawPortal.
+Law students who wish to apply for an articling position in Toronto should apply to the attention of Vanessa Payne through the viLawPortal.

 All applications must include: